carmartdev/DisplayKeyPresses/README.md

 - Logs printable ASCII characters.
 - Erases the last applied character on hitting the 'Backspace' key.
 - Restricts acknowledgement of non-printable keys such as 'Control', 'Shift', 'F1-F12', etc.

-This project effectively embodies core web accessibility principles such as keyboard compatibility, dynamic content updates, and clear visual styling.
-By adhering to the WCAG 2.1 guidelines and principles, the tool ensures that it is inclusive and easily accessible to all users.